Amitsim/Amitsim/README.md

 ## Hi there 👋

 I’m **Amit Simanovsky**, a software engineer specializing in **high-performance distributed systems**, **real-time networking**, and **cloud-native scalable architectures**.

-🚀 Currently building a **server-authoritative multiplayer platform** in modern C++ with zero-overhead native-managed interop, deterministic physics, and custom build pipelines designed for ultra-low latency and massive scalability.

 ---

 ### 🛠️ Languages & Tools